 Star-Spangled Birthday Cake

 America deserves an all-out birthday cake, and we're obsessed with the sparklers and confetti on this one.
-Make your own sparkler cake toppers by covering bamboo skewer in metallic washi tape and layering fringed tissue paper at the top.
+Make your own sparkler cake toppers by covering bamboo skewers in metallic washi tape and layering fringed tissue paper ($2, Target) at the top.
 We used edible confetti (made from cut-up sugar sheets) and a decorated sugar cookie in the shape of a 4 to finish off the look.

 Boozy Patriotic Pop

 Not every dessert has to have red, white, and blue to be festive this holiday.
-With star cutouts on top instead of a flaky piecrust, this loaded blueberry 4th of July pie is sure to outshine all the parade candy.
-(Psst...the crust tastes like a buttery sugar cookie!)
+With star cutouts on top instead of a flaky piecrust, this loaded blueberry 4th of July pie is sure to outshine the parade candy.
+It's so easy to create with a large star cookie cutter ($7, Walmart).
+Psst...the crust tastes like a buttery sugar cookie!

 Star Pound Cake